The Dolphin Lane Heritage Mosaic Project was the creation of a large, and inspiring, themed mosaic for a public space in

 In the workshops we explored people’s personal and family stories, and we asked participants to bring photos for this.
 We looked at some history and heritage stories, thought about the European context, cultural connections and make artworks/ collage/ texts.

-Workshops are an experience of mosaic making, handling materials and looking at examples of ours and others work.
-Small mosaic sections will be made on fibre glass netting.
-We also talk about the printed ceramic aspect and discuss design/ colour/ form and so on.
+Workshops were an experience of mosaic making, handling materials and looking at examples of ours and others work.
+Small mosaic sections were made on fibre glass netting.
+We also talked about the printed ceramic aspect and discuss design/ colour/ form.